-Engineering and Stabilization with Nonwoven Geotextiles
+Separation and Stabilization with Nonwoven Geotextiles

 The nonwoven fabric geotextile is used in a variety of civil and environmental applications to separate aggregates, filter materials and provide a reliable foundation under specific areas.
 Engineered to offer high levels of permeability, nonwoven geotextiles are an ideal solution for separation, drainage, sediment control, cushioning and various other construction and road repair applications.

-Nonwoven Geotextile Fabric Applications
+Nonwoven Geotextile Fabric Sizes and Uses

 While the nonwoven fabric can be used in almost any stabilization, separation or cushioning application, nonwoven geotextiles are most commonly used in areas that also require filtration.
 The nonwoven design of the material provides a higher flow through rate, making it easier for water to pass through the material.
 Nonwoven geotextiles are typically classified in the following categories: